 (2) There is no way Beeman is trying to orchestrate Nina's release.
 Why would he, let alone Oleg, believe that the U.S. would give up a spy with specific knowledge of the Soviet Union's strategies (the defector) in exchange for some chick who sells stereo equipment?
 It's just a flimsy attempt on Beeman's part to get info on the defector.

 (3) That flashback to Phillip's training was the best part of the show.
 It finally gave us a glimpse into how the Soviets made the Jennings into what they are.

-almost three years ago
+over three years ago

 By the way, when you were talking about the amount of paperwork being an impediment to adoption, I first thought you meant Phillip would have to fill out a bunch of forms for the KGB, and that the administrative overhead would be so unduly burdensome that he would do anything in his power to avoid it.
 But yeah, I guess the adoption agency needs forms filled out too.